claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   The monitoring is "active" in that is a permanent action that the victim can be aware of or not, and that the abuser might want to make them aware or not.
 It can
   include:
-  * Monitoring e-mail, chat-based or social media communications, or browsing history either directly on the victim’s computer or through specialised applications.
+  * Monitoring e-mail, chat-based or social media communications, or browsing information (history, cookies or more) either directly on the victim's device or through specialised applications.
   * Monitoring location and whereabouts by looking at the metadata of communication, by using location-help applications, or by using specialized applications.
   * Monitoring any data sent over the network by mounting DNS attacks or other specialised attacks.
-  * Monitoring any information found on the UI by looking at laptops screens, or other device's screens while the victim is using them.
+  * Monitoring any information found on the UI by looking at devices screens while the victim is using them.
   * Using the Internet to seek public or private information to compile a victim's personal information for use in harassment.